CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Getting Started.md

 # Global Theming Guide
-Having a consistent theme across a mobile app, website, or brand as a whole is incredibly important for consistency.
+Creat a consistent theme across your mobile app, website, or brand.
+You're thank us later.

-This guide aims to make development and implementation processes for creating a global theme in any React application as seamless as possible.
+This guide makes development and implementation of a global theme in any React application as seamless as possible.

-## What's included:
+## What's Included

 ### Theme Implementation Guide
 How to use this library for your own projects and best practices.